 Common mistakes learners make

-1. Using 「たびに」 as if it only meant frequency
+1. Using 「たびに」 as a simple frequency expression

 For example: